sonos/api-web-sample-app/README.md

    b) **Without Docker**

 	  	i.
 Enter the `sample-app/Cors` directory and run `node cors-format`

 	  	ii.
-In a new terminal/command prompt window, run `sh sample-app/run.sh`
+In a different terminal/command prompt, navigate to `sample-app/Server/`, and run `npm install`

+	  	iii.
+After the install, run `npm start`

+	  	iv.
+Open a diferent terminal/command prompt, navigate to `sample-app/Client`, and run `npm install`

+	  	v.
+After the install, run `npm start`

+	  	vi.
+Ensure to keep both terminal/command prompt open.
+Do not close.

-8. Access the application at http://localhost:3000
+6. Access the application at http://localhost:3000

 ## Open API Specification Generator
 The steps for open API spec generation are available in the README in `sample-app/Client/src/App/museClient`